Software Migration and Re-engineering

 Occasionally it is not enough to enhance software by adding new functionalities or extending existing ones.
 Moreover, software improvement can be difficult when the application is too old, poorly documented or the technologies it has been built upon are now outdated.
 Re-engineering and software migration is essential for re-creating legacy software or porting applications to adapt to new platforms and evolving ecosystems

-The most common cases when you should consider modernization
+Common cases when you should consider modernization

 - The programming language, the platform or some of the applied technologies are not supported anymore.
 The lack of upgrades, bug fixes and security updates leaves the software vulnerable, furthermore, it will be much harder and a lot more expensive to maintain it its original form.